hdorgeval/playwright-fluent/docs/controller.api.md

 - returns: `Page | undefined`

-Get page instance of the controller in order to do stuff not covered by this API.
+Get Playwright's page instance of the controller in order to do stuff not covered by this API.

+Example:

 ```js
 const pwc = new PlaywrightController();